GEWIS/sudosos-frontend/README.md

 - Copy the .env.example file to .env in the `apps/dashboard` and `apps/point-of-sale` directories

 #### Step 2: Running the dashboard/point-of-sale
-- Run `cd apps/dashboard` or `cd apps/point-of-sale` in the terminal.
-- Run `yarn run dev` to start the development environment.
+- Run `yarn dev-dashboard` or `yarn dev-pos` to start the development environment.
 - You can access the dashboard and point of sale at `localhost:5173` and `localhost:5174` respectively.

 ### Proxying requests to different backends